 You may know the story best from the Mickey Mouse version called The Brave Little Tailor.
 The link will take you to a DVD including this story as well as “Mickey and the Beanstalk.”
 Enjoy this version of the story with your class after reading the traditional version, and use a Venn diagram to identify differences.

-Read the whole story at Fairy Tales 4 U, or at more length from Bartleby.
+Read the whole story at German Stories, or at more length from Bartleby.
 Grimm Stories also has links to other versions of the story, and to the same story in different languages.
 Depending what source you use for the story, it can be suitable for preschoolers to middle school.